The full details of the Morrison Government's highly anticipated new HomeBuilder grant have been revealed.

 The scheme will not apply to owner-builders or those who are planning to build a new home or renovate an existing home as an investment property.

 Looking to build a new home?
-The table below features construction home loans with some of the lowest variable interest rates on the market.
+The table below features construction home loans with some of the lowest interest rates on the market.

 The grant also cannot be used for additions to the property that are not connected to the home, such as swimming pools, tennis courts, outdoor spas and saunas, sheds or garages.

 The grant will be offered for contracts entered into between 4 June 2020 and 31 December 2020.
 Construction must be contracted to begin within three months of the contract date to be eligible.

 The program will be uncapped but the government expects it will cost $680 million, which roughly equates to around 27,000 grants.

 HomeBuilder complements existing state and territory First Home Owner Grant programs, stamp duty concessions and other grant schemes, as well as the Commonwealth’s First Home Loan Deposit Scheme and First Home Super Saver Scheme.

 Prime Minister Scott Morrison said the scheme aims to spark a 'tradie-led' recovery to help spark the economy, which has just entered its first recession in 29 years.

 - Discount variable for 1 year <=80% LVR

 Monthly repayments: $1,476